Payroll Tax

 2. Record estimated taxable benefit in employees’ earning record from Jan.
 16 to Dec.
 31.

-3. Adjust employee earning record based on data received from Controller’s Office.
-This adjustment would be reflected in employee’s Dec.
+3. Adjust the employee's earning record based on data received from the Controller’s Office.
+This adjustment would be reflected in the employee’s Dec.
 31 paycheck.

 4. Receive next year's estimated employee taxable benefit from the Controller’s Office by Jan.
 8 and record accordingly.